 Applies to desirudin: subcutaneous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking desirudin:More common
+You should check with your doctor immediately if any of these side effects occur when taking desirudin:More common

 - Bleeding gums

 - deep, dark purple bruise

 - difficulty with breathing or swallowing